-Time to worsening of global Clinical Dementia Rating (CDR) score at 18 months follow-up (defined as time from randomisation to time of worsening as an increase in global CDR score by ≥ 0.5 points for mild cognitive impairment patients and by ≥ 1.0 points for mild dementia patients) was assessed as an exploratory outcome in Clarity AD.
+Time to worsening of global Clinical Dementia Rating (CDR) score at 18 months follow-up (defined as time from randomisation to time of worsening as an increase in global CDR score by $\geq$ 0.5 points for mild cognitive impairment patients and by $\geq$ 1.0 points for mild dementia patients) was assessed as an exploratory outcome in Clarity AD.
 In the mITT population, the risk of progression to the next stage of Alzheimer's disease on global CDR was lower with lecanemab compared with placebo at 18 months; hazard ratio 0.69 (95% CI: 0.57 to 0.83).
-2,6

-^{}results for key secondary outcomes of amyloid burden and ADCOMS in the licensed population were considered confidential by the company.
+\results for the licensed population were considered confidential by the company.